How You May Potentially Collect $500-$1500 Per Violation Under The Telephone Consumer Protection Act (TCPA)

 If you feel any of these have been violated, you may be able to file a complaint and sue for damages.

 If you received unwanted calls to your mobile phone, our attorneys help you file a claim for compensation.
 Cases we typically take are people incorrectly contacted by a company searching for a different person and and people who were called after explicitly requesting a company to stop contacting them.
-If you’ve got questions on your rights under the TCPA, contact us today by filling out our free, no-obligation case review form.
+If you’ve got questions on your rights under the TCPA, contact us today by filling out case review form.